InfrawireInfrawire LogoDocumentation

 💡 Infrastructure Recommendation

-For optimal WordPress performance, we recommend our NVMe VPS for moderate traffic sites, or our Performance VPS for high-traffic sites requiring significant CPU resources.
+For optimal WordPress performance, we recommend our NVMe VPS for moderate traffic sites, or our VPS Ryzen for high-traffic sites requiring significant CPU resources.
 NVMe drives significantly accelerate page loading and database operations.

 🔧 Method 1: Installation with LAMP (Apache)